 Language Education in Crisis

 Challenging Boundaries in Language Education is a book written at a challenging age for language education, maybe even a time of crisis.
 Any form of language education is premised on a set of assumptions about the nature of language and learning.
-It is also underpinned by shared understandings concerning the optimal structure of learning sequences, classroom activities, curricula, and school systems.
+It is also underpinned by shared understandings regarding the optimal structure of learning sequences, classroom activities, curricula, and school systems.
 Most importantly, it presupposes what Henry Giroux called a ‘vision of the future’ (2011: 14), for which language education prepares learners.
-The problem is that most of these common beliefs (or ‘normative assumptions’) are being increasingly questioned.
+The problem is that most of the common beliefs (or ‘normative assumptions’) we held about language and learning are being increasingly questioned.

 The challenges to the normative assumptions about language education come from two main directions.
 First, language education is coming under sustained attack from neo-nationalist discourses.
 Depending on their origin, such discourses foreground demands for teaching and learning indigenous languages that had been invisibilised (e.g., 1, 2); or they seek to reaffirm the linguistic homogeneity of the nation-state (e.g., through the monolingual education policies in the US); or they reflect changing alliences in a global geopolitical restructuring (e.g., Syria’s decision to strengthen the teaching provision for Russian).
 These debates are reflected in language education in questions like, Which foreign languages should language policies prioritise?
 Is language / culture contact always desirable?
 Is linguistic diversity in the classroom a resource or a problem?

 Secondly, our certainties about language learning are eroded by an increasing awareness of the ‘presence of the irrational’ (MacNamara 2012: 478) in the language education process.
 We had always known that language learning is not a predictable, linear process, and the same applies to teacher education and the interplay between research, theory, and practice.
-But in the past we tended to treat this as an uncomfortable abnormality, a mistake which can be rectified once we figure out what we are doing wrong (maybe unsuccessful teaching, inefficient learning, or bad syllabus planning).
+But in the past we tended to treat this as an uncomfortable abnormality, a mistake which we could rectify once we figured out what we were doing wrong (maybe unsuccessful teaching, inefficient learning, or bad syllabus planning).
 We are now reaching a point where we must accept the futility of shoehorning practice into streamlined but unrealistic theoretical models, and that we need to theoretically account for the apparent paradoxes of our professional existence.

 Taken together, these challenges to the foundational assumptions of language education create what I define, in Chapter 1 of the book, as an age of post-certainty.
 In the next section, I outline what I perceive as its main characteristics.